evanjbowling/base/README.md

 * document and expand options map with formatting options (add sequence format)
 * repeating fractional sequence detection

+## Dedicate

+This library is dedicated to the second sentence of the second paragraph of sections 5.1 and 5.2 on page 11 of rfc6234.

 ## License

 Copyright © 2019 Evan Bowling